P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 VOLTAGE

 When it comes to lighting, we typically recommend going with the highest voltage available at your facility, which will also be the most efficient.
 By using a higher voltage for your application, you can lower driver and conductor losses and increase efficiencies.
-But you should always consult with your electrician in advance to ensure you have an adequate power supply for your lighting and other equipment, including HVAC.
-He will need to consider your facilities capacity, conductor sizes, circuit loads & voltage drop.
+However, you should always consult with your electrician in advance to ensure you have an adequate power supply for your lighting and other equipment, including HVAC.
+He will need to consider your facility’s capacity, conductor sizes, circuit loads & voltage drop.

 RETROFITTING